reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 **Don't call hooks from regular Python functions.** Instead you should:

-- ✅ Call Hooks from an element's render function.
+- ✅ Call Hooks from a component's render function.

 - ✅ Call Hooks from another custom hook

-Following this rule ensures stateful logic for IDOM element is always clearly separated from the rest of your codebase.
+Following this rule ensures stateful logic for IDOM component is always clearly separated from the rest of your codebase.